tektutor/openshift-nov-2022/Day1/README.md

   - Web Server can be containerized
   - Application Servers can be containerized

 ## What is Kubernetes ?
+- is a Container Orchestration Platform developed by Google as open source project in Go programming language
+- is a production-grade orchestration platform
+- this was within Google for many year before it was made an open-source, hence it is time-test robust platform
+- works a cluster of nodes
+- node could be a Virtual Machine/Physical Server/Cloud virtual machine
+- there are two types of nodes
+  1. Master node
+  2. Worker node
+- supports extending Kubernetes API by adding your own custom operators
+- Operators
+  - is a combination of CRDs(Custom Resource Defintion) and Customer Controllers

+#### Kubernetes Master Node
+- Control Plane
+  - set of components that only runs on a Master Node
+  - these components supports the Kubernetes Orchestration Functionalities
+  - API Server
+  - Scheduler
+  - etcd key/value data store
+  - Controller Managers

+#### Kubernetes Worker Node

 ## Kubernetes High-Level Architecture